jdcloudcom/en/mktcontent/产品/product/advantage/Product_Advantage_61.md

 	},
 	{
 		"proGood":"Mass DDoS Cleaning",
-		"proName":"The Telecom + Unicom + Mobile IP providers are supported, the cluster of the machine room has the cleansing capacity of up to 1000G+, with the maximum cleansing capacity of 400G per line, and a variety of a large amount of traffic DDoS attacks can be solved in stride, ensuring that your workloads can operate stably and safely.", "proDiff":""
+		"proName":"The Telecom + Unicom + Mobile IP Lines are supported, the cluster of the machine room has the cleaning capacity of up to 1000G+, with the maximum cleansing capacity of 400G per line, and a variety of a large amount of traffic DDoS attacks can be solved in stride, ensuring that your workloads can operate stably and safely.", "proDiff":""
 	},
 	{